smaclell/smaclell.github.io/_drafts/powershell-object-serialization-woes.md

 Instead of hastily slapping code in place and moving on, I needed to take the time to investigate further.
 Since I was not expecting any circular references the fact they were present is a clear sign something was wrong.
-I had tried stepping through the code to see what was causing it but could not pin it down.
+I had tried stepping through the code to see what was causing it, but could not pin it down.
 At this point I should have asked for help instead of ignoring the issue.

 At the time I felt like I needed to make some artificial deadline and pushed